kyuf/khem/README.md

     H2O

-Prefixes are entered immeadiately before the species and must be integers
+Prefixes are entered immediately before the species and must be integers

     2NaCl

-Use parenthases as you normally would
+Use parentheses as you normally would

     Ca(OH)2